 Company Code: The smallest organizational unit of Financial Accounting for which a complete self-contained set of accounts can be drawn up for purposes of external reporting.

 Company code Is used to create legally required balance sheet and income statement

 Data remains unchanged over a period of time

 Can be selected from a system menu

-Changes with every transaction
+Data changes with every transaction

-Uses master data in conjunction with non-master data
+Uses master data in conjunction with non-master data.

 Examples of Master data elements

 Business Area: An organizational unit of financial accounting that represents a separate area of operations or responsibilities within an organization and to which value changes recorded in Financial Accounting can be allocated.
 You can create financial statements for business areas, and you can use these statements for various internal reporting purposes.
 Business area is company code independent.

 GL Account: A structure that records value movements in a company code and represents the G/L account items in a chart of accounts.
 A G/L account has transaction figures that record changes to the account during a posting period.
 These figures are totals that are used for G/L reporting.